davidgpozo/caldera_cloud/Ansible/install-linux-agents/README.md

 # install-ansible

-An Ansible role for installing and configuring a Linux Caldera agent for Mitre Caldera server
+An Ansible role for installing and configuring required agents for Linux hosts

 ## OS Platforms